keymanapp/help.keyman.com/developer/language/guide/control-keys.md

   U+094D > U+0905 c a
 ```

-This behavior is present from v6.0 through v18.0 of Keyman, but may be improved
+This behavior is present from v6.0 of Keyman, but may be improved
 in a future version, so that working around this in the keyboard becomes
 unnecessary [issue #14718](https://github.com/keymanapp/keyman/issues/14718).